c0de4fun23h/h23-backend/README.md

-# Finance monitoring backend by c0de4fun
+# Service for volunteering backend by c0de4fun

 ## Tech stack used